 Preparing for power failure

-- The risk of power outage is greater in extreme weather conditions.
-Make sure you have a plan in case of a blackout,
+- The risk of a power outage is greater in extreme weather conditions.
+Make sure you have a plan in case of a blackout.

-- Plan what you would do if a heatwave caused a blackout or disrupted public transport,
+- Plan what to do if a heatwave caused a blackout or disrupted public transport.

-- Ensure you have a torch, fully charged mobile phone and battery-operated radio,
+- Ensure you have a torch, a fully charged mobile phone and battery-operated radio.

-- Consider your need for back-up power and don’t rely on power as part of your bushfire preparedness plan, and
+- Consider your need for backup power, and don't rely on power as part of your bushfire preparedness plan.

 - Remember power outages can affect phones, radios and water pumps.